 - As a Chemical Technician, you can train further to become an Engineer, a Master Tradesman or a Technical Business Economist.

-- As a Chemical Production Specialist you have the possibility to gain a further traing as Chemical Technician.
-In addition, a training as a technician or industrial master is possible.
+- As a Chemical Production Specialist you have the possibility to gain a further training as Chemical Technician.
+In addition, a training as a Technician or Industrial Master is possible.

 Do you already have your Abitur (German school-leaving qualification)?
 If so, you’re welcome to study after completing your apprenticeship.
 If not, don’t worry – many courses will still admit you if you’ve passed Master or Business Administrator examinations.